StagnantIce/piha-framework/README.md

 1) Clone to directory mysite/piha like install path.
 2) Run sudo chown -R www-data:www-data mysite if need, because we need right to create assets directory.

+For apache2 ypu can set it in /etc/apache2/envvars export APACHE_RUN_USER=www-data export APACHE_RUN_GROUP=www-data

 3) Run mysite/piha/demo.sh and open mysite like your site.

 <h2> Features </h2>